x-null/mohreborn-docs/docs/features/modder/extended-scripting.md

 local.entity = getentity( 0 )
 ```

-Entities with entity number between 0 and sv_maxclient are reserved for players and thus getentity( 0 ) is equal to $player[0]
+Entities with entity number between 0 and (sv_maxclients - 1) are reserved for players, and thus `getentity 0` is equal to the client number 0 on the "status" list.

 ### stuffsrv